-Mr. Thomas J. Donohue was President and Chief Executive Officer of the American Trucking Associations, the national organization of the trucking industry, through September 1997 and since such date has been President and Chief Executive Officer of the U.S. Chamber of Commerce.
-Mr. Archie W. Dunham added the title of Chairman of Conoco Inc. in August 1999.
+Mr. Archie W. Dunham was Chairman, President and Chief Executive Officer of Conoco Inc., an integrated energy company, through August 30, 2002 and since such date has been Chairman of ConocoPhillips.
 Mr. Spencer F. Eccles was Chairman and Chief Executive Officer of First Security Corporation, bank holding company, through October 26, 2000 and has been Chairman of Wells Fargo Intermountain Banking Region since such date.
 Mr. Ivor J. Evans was Senior Vice President of Emerson Electric Company, industrial motors and equipment, appliance components, electronics, power tools and valves, through September 14, 1998.
-Mrs. Judith Richards Hope was Senior Partner of Paul, Hastings, Janofsky & Walker through April 1997, Senior Counsel to such firm to February 1, 2000 and on April 28, 2000, was appointed a nonequity Partner, effective February 1, 2000.
-Mr. Steven R. Rogel was President and Chief Executive Officer of Willamette Industries, Inc., integrated forest products company, to December 1, 1997, President and Chief Executive Officer of Weyerhaeuser Company to April 20, 1999 and Chairman, President and Chief Executive Officer of Weverhaeuser since such date.
-Dr. Ernesto Zedillo served as President of Mexico through November 2000.
+Mrs. Judith Richards Hope was Senior Counsel of Paul, Hastings, Janofsky & Walker to February 1, 2000 and on April 28, 2000, was appointed a non-equity Partner, effective February 1, 2000.
+Mr. Steven R. Rogel was President and Chief Executive Officer of Weyerhaeuser Company to April 20, 1999 and Chairman, President and Chief Executive Officer of Weyerhaeuser since such date.
+Dr. Ernesto Zedillo served as President of Mexico through November 2000 and has been Director of the Yale Center for the Study of Globalization since July 2002.